tylerReis/Github-Practice/README.md

 - add a `README.md` file locally and push it to remote.
 Github will display this file below the contents of the repo like a 'home page' explaining what the repo is for.
 THIS IS A NEW CHANGE MADE ON MAIN BRANCH

+THESE ARE ALL DEV CHANGES MADE ON DEV BRANCH